methods/tdse-accessForce-bids-api/README.md

       ```bash
       brew install make
       ```
+6. Run the following command to have all the commands to use the API with Makefile:

+      ```bash
+      gmake help
+      ```
-6. Run the following command to start the API:
+7. Run the following command to start the API:

       ```bash
       gmake run